xriss/gamecake/lua_limp/readme.md

 that I cannot be bothered to debug might as well just replace, then we can dump lanes and just use pthreds

+TODO

+Need named pipes, to spot a previously run app and possibly send new commands to it,  and that should probably happen here.